sjackman/abyss-activity/README.md

 > chr3:186,980,605 (-) and chr3:187,722,004 (+)

 In IGV, go to the region `chr3:186,500,000-188,000,000`.
 The alignment highlighted in blue indicates that the alignment of this contig to the reference genome is split in two, suggesting a misassembly or a structural rearrangement.
 Sometimes, highlighting for split alignments is not enabled by default.
-Right click on one of the alignments and choose "Link supplementary alignments" to enable highlighting.
-To find the other half of the alignment, hover over the blue alignment and note its "Read name".
-Right click on that alignment, select "Select by name", and enter the "Read name" that you noted previously.
-Both alignments of this one contig are now highlighted in red.
+Right click on one of the alignments and choose `Link supplementary alignments` to enable highlighting.
+Because the orientations of the two alignments differ, part of the split alignment is highlighted in pink.
+Hover your cursor over the pink alignment and look at the `Strands` field in the pop up text.

 What large-scale structural rearrangement has occurred, and what is its approximate size?